ipb-halle/RMassBank_mFam/README.md

 Sheet for properties describing the chromatography instrumentation.
 Composed of two columns, namely `Property` with the property names and `Value` with the value corresponding to the property.
 It is recommended to use MassBank tags as property names.
 Please find the recommended MassBank record tags [here](https://github.com/MassBank/MassBank-web/blob/master/Documentation/MassBankRecordFormat.md#243-acmass_spectrometry-ms_type).

+## Installation

+This pipeline is designed for a Linux machine.
+In command line clone the slightly adapted code of the RMassBank package.
+`git clone -b branch_treutler https://github.com/MassBank/RMassBank.git`
+Install the package in RStudio.
+`install.packages("[path to RMassBank source]", repos = NULL, type="source")`
+Install openbabel.
+`sudo apt-get install openbabel`

 ## Creating a project

 A project is a self-contained data set for the generation of a set of MassBank records from raw data.
 Projects are currently stored at `/IPB/Projects/2017_005_MS-databases/mFam contributions/`.
 The project folder name is arbitrary and usually comprises the name and affiliation of a data contributor.
 The project folder structure includes the following folders.